-Great tool for tinkering / (multi)programming ESP12, ESP08 and ESP07.Designed by SMDKing, Ships from Netherlands
+Great tool for tinkering / (multi)programming ESP12, ESP08 and ESP07.Designed by SMDKing in Netherlands

 What is it?
 This is a very flexible programmer for ESP8266 modules, like the ESP12, ESP08 and ESP07.
 No other programmer offers you the flexibility or desired amount of freedom, like this programme...Read More…